Senzing/ibm-icp4d-guide/README.md

     export GIT_REPOSITORY=ibm-icp4d-guide
     ```

-1. Then follow steps in [clone-repository](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/clone-repository.md).
+1. Then follow steps in [clone-repository](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/clone-repository.md) to install the Git repository.

-1. After the repository has been cloned, be sure the following are set:
+1. After the Git repository has been cloned, be sure the following are set:

     ```console
     export GIT_ACCOUNT_DIR=~/${GIT_ACCOUNT}.git